ton-community/ton-docs/docs/v3/documentation/smart-contracts/message-management/internal-messages.md

 ### Simple transfer messages without comments

-A "simple transfer message without comment" has an empty body (even without an `op` field).
+A simple transfer message without comment has an empty body even without an `op` field.
 The above considerations apply to such messages as well.
 Note that such messages should have their bodies embedded into the message cell.

 ### Distinction between query and response messages